Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Introduction

-where the essential difference lies in the order of limits and suprema.
-The initial study of $\Pcal$-uniformity is often attributed to \citet{li1989honest} and many papers have emphasized its importance in recent years; see \citet{kasy2018uniformity,rinaldo2019bootstrapping,tibshirani2018uniform,shah2020hardness,kuchibhotla2022median}, and \citet{lundborg2022conditional}.
-Note that this literature sometimes refers to distribution-uniformity as ``honesty'' \citep{li1989honest,kuchibhotla2022median} or simply ``uniformity'' \citep{kasy2018uniformity,rinaldo2019bootstrapping,tibshirani2018uniform,shah2020hardness,lundborg2022conditional}.
+\begin{remark}[On the terms ``honesty'' and ``uniformity''] The literature sometimes refers to distribution-uniformity as ``honesty'' \citep{li1989honest,kuchibhotla2022median} or simply ``uniformity'' \citep{kasy2018uniformity,rinaldo2019bootstrapping,tibshirani2018uniform,shah2020hardness,lundborg2022conditional}.
 We opt for the phrase ``distribution-uniform'' --- or ``$\Pcal$-uniform'' when we want to specify that uniformity is with respect to $\Pcal$ --- since there are many other notions of uniformity throughout probability and statistics, including time-uniformity and quantile-uniformity, both of which will become relevant throughout this paper.
-We do not use the term ``honesty'' as it has also been used to refer to other properties of estimators in statistical inference \citep{wager2018estimation,athey2019generalized} and is sometimes used in the sense of parameter-uniformity \citep{robins2006adaptive}.
+We do not use the term ``honesty'' as it has also been used to refer to other properties of estimators in statistical inference \citep{wager2018estimation,athey2019generalized}. \end{remark}